Cesco Agterberg: 2008–2019: Three promotions in South Holland

-Since 2019: SDC Putten, SVL and Westlandia
+2019–2025: Putten and more South Holland

 Agterberg started coaching SDC Putten in the summer of 2019.
 While the season at Putten started well, it continued with a long series of losses.
 Agterberg left SDC Putten in the summer of 2021 to become chief coach of Sport Vereniging Langbroek, where he had signed for two years.
 Two weeks into the first season, he left SVL for RKVV Westlandia that played two tiers higher.
+On 22 November 2022, it was announced that Agterberg would leave Westlandia at the end of the 2022–23 season.
+According to the club's website, he was no longer able to balance his intensive role as head coach with his new employment.

+While Agterberg had stated that he would take a sabbatical, in the end he signed with Vierde Divisie-side VV Nieuwenhoorn.
+He was let go before his contract ended.
+In the 2024–2025 season, Agterberg coached Excelsior Maassluis.
+He resigned in March 2025.